Skip to main content

 Graduation Stall Volunteer

-Our Graduation Stall Volunteers form part of a team attending the Association merchandise stall at OU graduations.
+Our Graduation Stall Volunteers form part of a team attending the OpenSU merchandise stall at OU graduations.
 Apart from engaging with excited graduates, their families and friends, and promoting and selling a wide range of fabulous OU branded merchandise to graduates, volunteers have an opportunity to take an active part in this special day by processing and celebration each graduate.
 You need to have less than £70 travel expenses for the day and give up one day of your time on the stall.

-Apply now for Graduation Stall Volunteer
+Apply now

 Would you like to gain teamwork and retail skills whilst having a memorable day with fellow #OUstudents celebrating at their graduation ceremony?
-Then apply for the role of Graduation Stall Volunteer and be the face of the OU Students Association at venues across UK and Eire.
+Then apply for the role of Graduation Stall Volunteer and be the face of the OU Students Union at venues across UK and Eire.

 On the day of the ceremony you’ll provide a service that is greatly valued by students and the University alike.